The Frog Princess: Finland

 Finnish author Eero Salmelainen collected a Finnish tale with the title Sammakko morsiamena (English: "The Frog Bride"), and translated into French as Le Cendrillon et sa fiancée, la grenouille ("The Male Cinderella and his bride, the frog").
 In this tale, a king has three sons, the youngest named Tuhkimo (a male Cinderella; from Finnish tuhka, "ashes").
 One day, the king organizes a bride selection test for his sons: they are to aim his bows and shoot arrows at random directions, and marry the woman that they will find with the arrow.
 Tuhkimo's arrow lands near a frog and he takes it as his bride.
 The king sets three tasks for his prospective daughters-in-law: to prepare the food and to sew garments.
-While prince Tuhkimo is aleep, his frog fiancée takes off her frog skin, becomes a human maiden and summons her eight sisters to her house: eight swans fly in through the window, take off their swanskins and become humans.
+While prince Tuhkimo is asleep, his frog fiancée takes off her frog skin, becomes a human maiden and summons her eight sisters to her house: eight swans fly in through the window, take off their swanskins and become humans.
 Tuhkimo discovers his bride's transformation and burns the amphibian skin.
 The princess laments the fact, since her mother cursed her and her eight sisters, and in three nights time the curse would have been lifted.
 The princess then changes into a swan and flies away with her swan sisters.
 Tuhkimo follows her and meets an old widow, who directs him to a lake, in three days journey.
 Tuhkimo finds the lake, and he waits.
 Nine swans come, take off their skins to become human women and bathe in the lake.
 Tuhkimo hides his bride's swanskin.
 She comes out of the water and cannot find her swanskin.
 Tuhkimo appears to her and she tells him he must come to her father's palace and identify her among her sisters.